lvl99/frontend-es6-browserify-gulp-template/README.md

 ## Gulp Config

-There is a `gulpConfig` object in the `package.json`, which allows you to configure the build from one central point, however this shouldn't be completely relied on to solve all your build configuration.
+There is a `gulpConfig` object in the `package.json` which allows you to configure the build from one central point, however this shouldn't be completely relied on to solve all your build configuration.
 It's probable you may need to extend or modify the existing task files to support your apps specific needs.

+As such, there is 'convention over configuration' at play and the `package.json` based configuration will solve your needs if you have nothing more or less to do that what is included in this template.

 ## Third-party vendor plugins